 As Public health is a multidisciplinary course, we accept a wide range of undergraduate degrees onto our MSc Public Health if they meet the entry criteria minimum of a 2.2.
 In your personal statement we expect you to show a strong interest in Public Health, and to describe any relevant work experience you have in the health field.
 This might include current or past employment, voluntary work experience, undergraduate research projects or internships.

 International applicants whose first language is not English require a minimum IELTS score of 6.5 in written English.

 Months of entry

-Please note that this programme will not lead to registration on any professional register but can significantly contribute towards preparation for Part A of the Faculty of Public Health examinations.
+The curriculum for this Masters in Public Health is underpinned by standards set by the UK Public Health Skills and Career Framework, Faculty of Public Health and the National Occupational Standards for Public Health.
+The MSc Public Health does not lead to registration on any professional register but can contribute towards preparation for Part A of the Faculty of Public Health examinations.

 Fees and funding

 For full funding information please see the website.

 Course contact details